Social Media Style Guide Examples: Boost Your Brand

 Guidelines for featuring customer stories demonstrate product value through real-world applications.
 These frameworks show how to highlight customer success without making content feel like thinly disguised sales pitches.

-Pros: Makes technical content accessible and engaging, maintains consistent human brand voice, focuses on user benefits when discussing features, adapts voice effectively across communication types.
+Strengths: Makes technical content accessible and engaging, maintains consistent human brand voice, focuses on user benefits when discussing features, adapts voice effectively across communication types.

 Nike Social Brand Guidelines: Purpose-Driven Inspiration

 Inspirational storytelling frameworks provide structures for crafting narratives that connect with audience values and aspirations.
-Nike doesn't just show products—they tell stories about determination, excellence, and overcoming obstacles that resonate emotionally.
+Nike doesn't just show products — they tell stories about determination, excellence, and overcoming obstacles that resonate emotionally.

 Cultural Moment Response Frameworks

-Nike doesn't avoid controversial topics—they engage authentically in conversations aligned with brand values.
+Nike doesn't avoid controversial topics — they engage authentically in conversations aligned with brand values.
 Response frameworks help teams determine when and how to participate in cultural moments without appearing opportunistic or inauthentic.

-Pros: Creates emotionally resonant content driving deep brand loyalty, maintains consistent brand purpose across all content types, balances product focus with inspirational messaging, authentic athlete partnerships amplify reach and credibility.
+Strengths: Creates emotionally resonant content driving deep brand loyalty, maintains consistent brand purpose across all content types, balances product focus with inspirational messaging, authentic athlete partnerships amplify reach and credibility.

 Comparing Social Media Style Guide Approaches